dsorokin/aivika-modeler/README.md

 Aivika Modeler allows building and running simulation models in Python

-The model written in Python is translated into its Haskell representation based on using the Aivika Simulation libraries, namely [aivika](http://hackage.haskell.org/package/aivika) and [aivika-transformers](http://hackage.haskell.org/package/aivika-transformers).
+The model written in Python is translated into its Haskell representation based on using the Aivika simulation libraries, namely [aivika](http://hackage.haskell.org/package/aivika) and [aivika-transformers](http://hackage.haskell.org/package/aivika-transformers).
 Then the translated model is compiled by GHC into native code and executed.